-Transfer of sentence (or repatriation as it is commonly referred to) is an important issue for many ICPO clients who wish to serve their sentence close to their families and in the country they are usually resident in.
+Transfer of sentence (or repatriation as it is sometimes referred to) is an important issue for many ICPO clients who wish to serve their sentence close to their families and in the country they are usually resident in.
 Maintaining family ties during a period of imprisonment is essential to ensure effective reintegration and rehabilitation.
 Transfer to an Irish prison also provides people with an opportunity to adequately prepare for their release, allowing them to access essential supports and services in Ireland.